YyzHarry/LaTeX-Templates/README.md

-# LaTex Templates
+# LaTeX Templates

 ## Introduction
-This is a LaTex Templates for several uses.
+Several useful LaTeX templates.

 1. Demo files for IEEE conferences.
 2. Chinese templates with both one and two columns.
+3. (Updates) Personal CV, for professional usage.

 ## Usage
 Compile the __.tex__ file to establish a PDF file.